TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 videos on YouTube.
 They really helped me bridge the gap between knowing absolutely nothing about how to start a mod, to being able to create working content.
-This mod would also have been completely lacking if not for all the gracious help I recieved from the G3 community, who answered and provided reference for all my questions.
+This mod would also have been completely lacking if not for all the gracious help I recieved from the entire G3 community, especially CamDawg, who answered and provided reference for all my questions.

 BAMWorkshop: Erephine and Sam
 IESDP: igi and lynx